Mayamariaruth/calima/README.md

     * They are taken to their account profile and can access the booking form

-As a admin user I can log in to an admin account so that I can confirm/cancel requests and see all current/previous bookings
+As a admin user, I can log in to an admin account so that I can confirm/cancel requests and see all current/previous bookings

 - Acceptance Criteria
-    * Have an admin log in with an admin panel
+    * Have an admin login with an admin panel

-    * See all booking requests, confirmed bookings and cancelled bookings
+    * See all booking requests, confirmed bookings and canceled bookings

     * Ability to filter all bookings based on status and date

-As a site user I can access my account so that I can edit my details or delete my account
+As a site user, I can access my account so that I can edit my details or delete my account

 - Acceptance Criteria
     * Have a profile dashboard